These are the best coolers you can buy this summer

 Rotomolding is short for rotational molding, a manufacturing technique that literally spins the mold as the plastic is poured in.
 The result: plastic that's more durable, more uniform in density and, most importantly in the case of coolers, better at insulation.

 Rotomolded coolers don't come cheap, but they're demonstrably better than the competition at keeping things cold.
-The best we've seen from a pure performance standpoint comes from Yeti -- but the extra thick walls with that cooler means that you're getting seriously shortchanged on capacity (more on that in just a bit).
+The best we've seen from a pure performance standpoint comes from Yeti -- but the extra-thick walls of that heavy-duty cooler mean that you're getting seriously shortchanged on inches and capacity (more on that in just a bit).

-Among the rest of the rotomolded field, our top performers were the Orca Classic Cooler and the Cabela's Polar Cap Equalizer Cooler, which each cost $300.
+Out of the rest of the rotomolded field, our top performers were the Orca Classic Cooler and the Cabela's Polar Cap Equalizer Cooler, which each cost $300.
 They essentially tied in my performance tests, so picking between them really comes down to taste.
-The Cabela's cooler offers slightly more space inside (about 3 quarts' worth), and it includes clever bottle openers built into the latches.
-Meanwhile, the Orca cooler comes in better-looking colors, and it's a bit more comfortable to carry since it doesn't have rigid handles that jut out over top of the roped handles.
+The Cabela's cooler offers slightly more space inside (about 3 quarts' worth), and it includes clever bottle openers built into the rubber latches.
+Meanwhile, the Orca cooler comes in better-looking colors, and it's a bit more comfortable to carry since it doesn't have rigid molded handles that jut out over top of the roped handles.

 Best value picks